davegill/wrf-coop/README.md

 > cp Dockerfile-first_part Dockerfile
 > docker build -t wrf-coop --build-arg argname=regtest .
 ```
+The argument `argname=regtest` informs Docker as to how to build the image.
+With a regression test, we do not need all of the WPS source (and importantly, the large meteorological data and static data).

 Here's the first image (wrf-coop).
 A coop is the structure surrounding the actual things that we care about.
 ```